Dgab8898/Project-Stock-Analysis/README.md

 ## **Project Description**
 In this project, we will generate investing insight by applying sentiment analysis on posts from the social media site [Stock Twits](https://en.wikipedia.org/wiki/StockTwits) website.
 Using  natural language processing technique, to understand the emotion behind the headlines and predict whether the market feels good or bad about a stock.\
 The aim of this project to build deeplearning model to classify the sentiment message for stocktwits.\
-The datasets used in this project are raw JSON files for the twits  from [Stock Twits](stocktwits.com), a popular platform dedicated to investors and traders, entrepreneurs.
+The datasets used in this project are raw JSON files for the twits text messages  from [Stock Twits](stocktwits.com), a popular platform dedicated to investors and traders, entrepreneurs.